Common Cub Scout Terms

 Elective A part of Cub Scout advancement.
 There are 24 electives in the Bear Cub Scout Book and 22 in the Wolf Cub Scout Book.
 For every 10 elective projects completed, a Cub Scout is awarded one Arrow Point.

-Pack A group made up of several Tiger Cub, Cub Scout, and Webelos Scout dens.
-The pack includes not only the boys in the dens but also their families and leaders.
+Pack A group made up of several Lion, Tiger, Cub Scout, and Webelos Scout dens.
+The pack includes not only the Scouts in the dens but also their families and leaders.

 Parent and Family Talent Survey An inventory of parents' interests and abilities conducted by the Cub Scout pack to determine program potential.

-Rank The six Cub Scout ranks are Bobcat, Tiger Cub, Wolf, Bear, Webelos, and Arrow of Light Award.
+Rank The Cub Scout ranks are Bobcat, Lion, Tiger Cub, Wolf, Bear, Webelos, and Arrow of Light Award.

 Registered Member Annually, every youth and adult who wants to join or continue membership in the Boy Scouts of America must submit a completed application form or reregister and pay an annual registration fee.
 Membership is a privilege, not a right.